This 24 hour Bug Out Bag is cheap and effective for beginners. Use it as a foundation for a full BOB or as a simple Get Home Bag.

 2. Food – 3 easy to make meals per person.
 You’re going to be at home, but you may not have power.
 You can probably eat what’s in your fridge and on your shelves and be just fine.
 If you want to make sure you have enough ready to eat food on hand make a point to buy a few cans of tuna or pasta.
-Just make sure you buy things that don’t need alot of preparing or cooking and that you already eat now.
+Just make sure you buy things that don’t need a lot of preparing or cooking and that you already eat now.
 Don’t forget the manual can opener!
 Your goal here is to provide yourself with a full belly and about 2,000 calories.

 4. Candles – 3 pillar candles.
 You’re going to want light at night, it’s just human nature.
 Chances are your power will be out and having a few candles on hand will let you add light to any room when you need it.
 Forget about tea light candles, they are cheap as dirt but they only last about an hour whereas a 3″ pillar candle will last for several days.
 Get enough so that you can light up a couple of rooms at a time.

 6. Small Charcoal Grill – 1 small grill with lighter fluid and charcoals.
 This is an iffy for some people.
 You have to decide if the weight and space is worth it.
 If you’re staying put inside a city then it will mean more to you than if you’re bugging out in the woods.
-There are also other ways to heat your food, charcoal being just one of them, but it can mean the different between eating cold chef boyardee out of a can or having a nice warm meal in your belly if you live in an apartment with a patio.
+There are also other ways to heat your food, charcoal being just one of them, but it can mean the different between eating cold Chef Boyardee out of a can or having a nice warm meal in your belly if you live in an apartment with a patio.
 In most events worthy enough to break out your Basic 24 kit the power will be off and you’ll want some way to warm food or boil unclean water.
 Remember to keep a small bag of charcoals and lighter fluid on hand but small sticks, pine cones, and twigs work just as well.
-Personally I like to keep a 12″ Portable Grill handy, but you can also get the grill, charcoal, and lighter fluid pre-packaged in one easy to store grill called the Blue Rhino Insta-Light Disposable Charcoal BBQ Grill.
+Personally I like to keep a 12″ Portable Grill handy, but you can also get the grill, charcoal, and lighter fluid pre-packaged in one easy to store grill called the Disposable Charcoal Grill.
 Either way those pork-n-beans will taste a whole lot better on a grill.
 Just make sure you use it outside and don’t attempt to heat you house with it.

-7. Hand Crank Emergency Radio – When something happens the last thing you want is to be completly cut off from the outside world.
+7. Hand Crank Emergency Radio – When something happens the last thing you want is to be completely cut off from the outside world.
 There’s no worse feeling in the world than being suddenly cut off and left alone, in fact it can demoralize you so bad you can lose all hope of living in long term survival situations.
 Your emergency radio is your life line to the outside and should be treated as such.
 It’s one of the few items I recommend splurging a bit on in your Basic 24 kit.
 A good radio will last years without a bit of trouble and will be the backbone to your more advanced bug out bag.
-The American Red Cross Self-Powered Weather Radio is a great emergency radio/flashlight/cell phone charger that can be powered by hand crank, batteries, or even solar power.
+The Hand-Crank Weather Radio is a great emergency radio/flashlight/cell phone charger that can be powered by hand crank, batteries, or even solar power.
 It will keep you and your family safe for years to come.